Philadelphia Eagles CHOP MVP

 Emily | Eagles vs. Giants

 At 20 weeks, an ultrasound showed that Emily had sacrococcygeal teratoma (SCT), a tumor located at the base of her tailbone.
 She was given a 50/50 chance of survival, so her parents turned to Children's Hospital of Philadelphia and the Center for Fetal Diagnosis and Treatment, for help.
-Emily's Mom, El, had weekly check-ups to try to get her as close to full-term as possible.
-At 34 weeks, the tumor hemorrhaged, causing Emily to lose a lot of blood and immediate delivery was required.
-She was born via emergency c-section and required three blood transfusions.
-The next day, the tumor, which weighed more than two pounds – a third of her birth weight - was removed via surgery
+At 34 weeks, the tumor hemorrhaged, requiring an emergency C-section, causing Emily to lose a lot of blood.
+The next day, the tumor, which weighed more than two pounds – a third of her birth weight - was removed via surgery.
+Click here to find out how far Emily has come!

 Jayant | Eagles vs. Ravens